White House Plan For Reopening States Leaves Testing Question Unanswered

 That could be days or weeks away, she says.

-Washington state Gov. Jay Inslee echoes that.
+Washington Gov. Jay Inslee echoes that.

-"The president obviously expressed a desire to re-open the economy.
+"The president obviously expressed a desire to reopen the economy.
 But when I look at the document it makes reference to the conditions that one would have to have before this policy would even allow you to do step one," Inslee says, referencing the requirement for a 14-day downward trajectory in symptoms and cases.

-"We certainly have not had that and we've bent the curve as well as anybody or more so in the United States," Inslee says.
+"We certainly have not had that, and we've bent the curve as well as anybody or more so in the United States," Inslee says.

-Powers worries that the plan leaves a lot of open questions for states, and doesn't define key terms.
+Powers worries that the plan leaves a lot of open questions for states and doesn't define key terms.

 "It talks about 'no evidence of a rebound.'
 I'm not totally sure what that means.
 Is one more case over the baseline, is that a rebound?
 Is there any time period over which we can consider ourselves not having had a rebound?
 Things like that worried me.
 It could be a bumpy ride."